 - Enable and Support the Teams: Like it or not, the word automation has come to imply workforce reduction.
 At a minimum, it stands for adopting new ways of working.
 It is extremely critical to understand the underlying employee concerns and define a proactive approach to face it head-on, in a transparent and engaging way.
 This could involve training and reskilling teams, and identifying avenues for redeployment of reskilled workers.
 Shying away from the organizational impacts is only a recipe for disaster.

 - Don’t Forget the Culture: An initiative of intelligent automation might fail without due attention to culture.
 Most large organizations have been built around a culture where failure of any kind is a taboo; where compliance to process trumps outcomes; where it is better to play it safe than try something new.
 New technologies like these take time to stabilize.
 Success is never an instant formula.
 In such an environment, one needs to have a supportive organization.
 Culture change takes some time, but this aspect needs to be well strategized and planned for.

 In summary, my advice is to take a holistic view of any automation transformation program.
 Focus on value and ROI at every stage (in short delivery cycles), and never ever minimize the people and cultural impacts and changes that will be required to drive success.

-Kishor is a managing partner at Infosys Consulting, based in our Plano, Texas office.
+Kishor is a managing partner at Infosys Consulting, based out of our Plano, Texas hub.
 He focuses on driving operational effectiveness in organizations through digital transformation and automation.
 He is an industry expert in design thinking and innovation and has spoken at a number of client and industry conferences on the subject.
 He has also published several articles in leading journals.